nus-cs2103-AY2324S1/ip/docs/README.md

 - Format: `bye` or `exit`

-It has two distinct behaviours depending on your [Launch Mode](#launch-modes):

-- In the **GUI**, this halts further input.
+In the **GUI** (default), this halts further input.
 It does not close the app, so you can refer to a read-only transcript of your conversation.
 To restart, you must close and reopen the app.

-- In the **TUI**, this exits the program.
+If you are an advanced user using the **TUI**, this exits the program.
 You can use your terminal scrollback if you need to refer to the transcript.

 ## Command Summary